Skip to main content

 tip

-Certificates (Certificate Authority, EMBER Hotspot certificate, EMBER Hotspot private key) are imported from the EMBER Cloud service.
+Certificates (Certificate Authority, EMBER Hotspot certificate, EMBER Hotspot private key) are imported from the managed service.

 /interface ovpn-client add name=ember-cloud-ovpn certificate=hotspot-01.crt_0 connect-to=<public IPv4 of Cloud Service> port=1194 mode=ip protocol=tcp cipher=aes128 auth=sha256 tls-version=only-1.2 verify-server-certificate=yes use-peer-dns=no add-default-route=no user=hotspot-01